-We are a full service digital communications agency based in Brighton.
+We are a digital communications and creative agency based in Brighton.

-We create events, marketing, PR, and social media campaigns to engage the unengaged.
-Our photography, website design, video, graphic design, and copy writing delights the disillusioned.
+We create events, art exhibitions, installations, marketing, PR, and social media campaigns to engage the unengaged.
+Our 3D scanning & 3D printing, photography, website design, video, graphic design and copy writing delight the disillusioned.

 We provide highly skilled bespoke project teams to turn your dreams into reality.
 Think of us as the Swiss army knife that helps you thrive in the digital jungle (though we won't fit in your pocket and we're not actually Swiss).

 Find out more about what we do.

-We've worked with organisations big and small, including charities, government, and media.
-Here are some of our favourites
+We've worked with organisations big and small, including charities and the almighty mass media.
+Here are some of our favourite projects: